 The COVID-19 pandemic caused supply chain disruptions, and shortage of containers not only delayed logistics but also rose transportation costs.
 Our Mexico plant solves these problems and greatly supports U.S. customers by supplying products from Mexico.
 Also, with shorter lead time, less inventory is in transit, and the easier it is to maintain quality and respond to customer demand in a timely manner.

 Benefits of ASPINA’s Mexico plant for U.S. customers:

-- Tariff free
+- Tariff free for specific products

 - Low transportation cost